Thommil/tge/README.md

 # TGE - Portable Runtime in GO
 **TGE** aims to provide a light, portable and unopiniated runtime to integrate your favorite Go libraries (at least mines) to portable applications (dektop, web & mobile).

 **TGE** is not and should not be another new game engine but instead a way to focus on business code and not low level pipes and hacks.
-The core is intended to be as light as possible and plugins to enable features depending on your needs (OpenGL, AL, Vulkan, GUI...)
+The core is intended to be as light as possible and depends on plugins to enable cool features (OpenGL, AL, Vulkan, GUI...)

 See it in action in [tge-examples](https://github.com/thommil/tge-examples) and look below for more details.